MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 - **Supported distributions**: AKS, AKS on Azure Stack HCI, Azure Red Hat OpenShift, Google Kubernetes Engine, OpenShift Container Platform.

-Allows you to provision an App Service Kubernetes environment on top of Azure Arc-enabled Kubernetes clusters.
+Use this extension to provision an App Service Kubernetes environment on top of an Azure Arc-enabled Kubernetes cluster.

-For more information, see [App Service, Functions, and Logic Apps on Azure Arc (Preview)](/azure/app-service/overview-arc-integration).
+For more information, see [Set up an Azure Arc-enabled Kubernetes cluster to run App Service apps, function apps, and logic apps (Preview)](/azure/app-service/overview-arc-integration).

 > [!IMPORTANT]
 > App Service on Azure Arc is currently in public preview.
 Review the [public preview limitations for App Service Kubernetes environments](/azure/app-service/overview-arc-integration#public-preview-limitations) before you deploy this extension.